galasa-dev/galasa.dev/src/markdown-pages/docs/writing-own-tests/setting-up-galasa-project-gradle.md

 - `<dependencies>` list all the Managers you wish to make available for your tests and custom Manager if present.
 You could include `<dependencies>` in each of the sub-modules, but it is easier to maintain the list here.
 - `<plugins>` identify the Maven plugins to be used during the build process.
 The `maven-bundle-plugin` builds OSGi bundles (the Manager and test projects), indicated by `<packaging>bundle</packaging>`.
 The `galasa-maven-plugin` is used in two ways - to build a test catalog for each bundle project and to build the `<packaging>galasa-obr</packaging>` project.

-### The test project pom.xml file elements
+### The test project build.gradle file elements

-- The `<parent>` element signifies that all the properties and dependencies found in the parent pom.xml file are to be used for this project - avoiding duplication and allowing changes to ripple through all sub-projects.
+- The `group` element signifies that all the properties and dependencies found in the parent build.gradle file are to be used for this project - avoiding duplication and allowing changes to ripple through all sub-projects.
 - The `<packaging>` element is set to `bundle` so an OSGi bundle is built instead of a simple JAR.